hamzah2304/titan-echo-public/README.md

    ```sh
    git clone https://github.com/hamzah2304/titan-echo-public.git
    ```
-2. Navigate inside the repo from terminal
+2. Navigate inside the repo from the terminal.
+Start from the directory you cloned the repo into.
    ```sh
    cd titan-echo-public
    ```